 Discount rate - The discount rate used to measure the total OPEB liability was 6.00%.
 This rate reflects an increase of 2.38% over the 3.62% used at the prior measurement date.
 The projection of cash flows used to determine the single discount rate assumed that employer contributions will be made at rates equal to the ADC rates pursuant to an actuarial valuation in accordance with the state's funding goals.
 Inactive plan members are assumed to contribute their share of the premium rate for the coverage option in which they are enrolled.
 Based on those assumptions, the OPEB Trust fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on OPEB Trust investments was applied to all periods of projected benefit payments to determine the total OPEB liability the change in discount rate used is due to the transition of the EGOP from a pay-as-you-go arrangement to a prefunding arrangement through a qualified trust.
+Therefore, the long-term expected rate of return on OPEB Trust investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+The change in discount rate used is due to the transition of the EGOP from a pay-as-you-go arrangement to a prefunding arrangement through a qualified trust.

 Changes in assumptions - The discount rate was changed from 3.62% as of the beginning of the measurement period to 6% as of June 30, 2019.
 This change in assumption decreased the total OPEB liability.
-Other minor changes in assumptions were made, however, the impact on the net OPEB liability was considered to be insignificant.
+Other minor changes in assumptions were made; however, the impact on the net OPEB liability was considered to be insignificant.

-Sensitivity of the proportionate share of the collective net OPEB liability to changes in the discount rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (5%) or 1-percentage-point (7%) than the current discount rate (expressed in thousands).
+Sensitivity of the proportionate share of the collective net OPEB liability to changes in the discount rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (5%) or 1 percentage point higher (7%) than the current discount rate (expressed in thousands).

-1% Decrease Discount Rate 1% Increase
+1% Decrease (5.00%) Discount Rate (6.00%) 1% Increase (7.00%)

-(5.00%) (6.00%) (7.00%)

-Proportionate share of the collective net OPEB
+Proportionate share of the collective net

-liability \$ 1,829 \$ 1,653 \$ 1,491
+OPEB liability \$1,829 \$1,653 \$1,491

-Sensitivity of the proportionate share of the collective net OPEB liability to changes in the healthcare cost trend rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a healthcare cost trend rate that is 1-percentage-point lower (5.03% decreasing to 3.5%) or 1-percentage-point higher (7.03% decreasing to 5.5%) than the current healthcare cost trend rate (expressed in thousands).
+Sensitivity of the proportionate share of the collective net OPEB liability to changes in the healthcare cost trend rate - The following presents Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability of the EGOP, as well as what the proportionate share of the collective net OPEB liability would be if it were calculated using a healthcare cost trend rate that is 1 percentage point lower (5.03% decreasing to 3.5%) or 1 percentage point higher (7.03% decreasing to 5.5%) than the current healthcare cost trend rate (expressed in thousands).

-Healthcare Cost

-19 6 Decrease T rend Rates 1 % Increase

-(5.03% (6.03% (7.03%

-de creasing to de ecreasing to d ecreasing to

-3.5%) 4.5%) 5.5%)

-Proportionate share of the collective net OPEB liability \$ 1,423 \$ 1,653 \$ 1,921
+1% Decrease (5.03% Healthcare Cost Trend Rates 1% Increase (7.03% decreasing to 3.5%) (6.03% decreasing to 4.5%) decreasing to 5.5%) Proportionate share of the collective net OPEB liability \$1,423 \$1,653 \$1,921